apertif/commissioning/README.md

 - Example tutorial notebooks go directly in the commisisoning subfolder; tests run on additional multiple datasets go in the subdirectory `testing` within each commissioning folder.

 The structure of this repository is: <br>
-*Commissioning tasks*
+Commissioning tasks
- *python modules for the task, tutorial notebooks* *testing: notebooks run on datasets to complete the commissioning tasks*
+    python modules for the task, tutorial notebook
+        testing: notebooks run on datasets to complete the commissioning tasks